 But in 1968, despite widespread protests, East Germany’s communist regime ordered the destruction of the last remains.
 It was deemed an unacceptable symbol of Nazi rule and hated Prussian militarism.
 Today, only the church foundations remain.

 The communists’ main objection was Hitler’s use of the Garrison Church for Nazi propaganda.
 In March 1933, on the so-called “Day of Potsdam”, Hitler stood flanked by stormtroopers in front of the church and shook hands with the then popular President, Paul von Hindenburg.
 The occasion is seen as a landmark event cementing Hitler’s hold on power.

 Eight decades on, Angela Merkel’s coalition government, the Potsdam city government and Germany’s Protestant Church have all thrown their weight behind the reconstruction, The new building is intended to help restore Potsdam’s architectural integrity and become a symbol of reconciliation.
-The site of the former church

 But thousands of Potsdam residents object.
 “The rebuilding project stands for the erasing of East German history,” insisted Max Dalichow, 36, a member of the “Potsdam without Garrison Church” initiative, which earlier this month secured the necessary 14,000 signatures from local residents to force a plebiscite on the reconstruction this September.

 “We don’t want a Nazi church in Potsdam and we don’t want the city to become a Prussian Disneyland,” said Simon Wohlfahrt, 29, the spokesman for the anti-church campaign.
 “The church is about as much a symbol of reconciliation as the Berlin Wall was a symbol of freedom to travel.”